nirbosl/hedera-mirror-node/docs/database/bootstrap.md

    - `psql`
    - `python3`

-   > [!NOTE]
-   > The `bootstrap.sh` script performs a check for all required command-line tools upon startup and will halt if any are missing.
+    **Note:** The `bootstrap.sh` script performs a check for all required command-line tools upon startup and will halt if any are missing.
 The complete list of checked tools can be found in the `REQUIRED_TOOLS` array variable within the `bootstrap.sh` script itself.
 Most tools listed there are standard core utilities and are typically included in common Linux distributions.

    ### 1. Optional High-Performance Decompressors